Manchester City F.C. in international football: Under Pep Guardiola: 2016 to 2026, top-four UEFA ranking, first-ever Champions League final and continental treble

 City once again reached the Champions League semi-finals in the 2021–22 competition.
 They won a group including Paris Sant Germain, RB Leipzig and Club Brugges with four victories and two defeats.
-In the round of 16 they earnt a commanding first leg lead in their tie against Sporting Lisbon, beating the Portuguese champions 5–0 away including a brace from Bernardo Silva. before wrapping up the victory with a 0–0 draw at home.
-In the quarter-final a 1–0 victory in the first leg at home gave City a slight advantage against Atlético as they headed to Madrid.
-An intense and maturely hard fought 0–0 draw then ensured City progressed to the semi-finals.
-There, City beat Real Madrid 4–3 in an outstanding game at a full and noisy Etihad Stadium to take a slender advantage to the Bernabéu.
-City scored in under 2 minutes as Kevin De Bruyne finished the fastest goal in European Cup semi-final history and had held a two goal advantage on three occasions during the tie, with several other good opportunities to increase their lead, only to see a resilient Madrid reduce their deficit to a single goal, including a brace and Panenka penalty from their top scorer, captain and talisman Karim Benzema.
-City would go onto regret these missed opportunities as they failed to reach the Champions League final in dramatic and heart-breaking circumstances.
-Leading the second leg 1–0 (5–3 on aggregate), from a 75th-minute goal from Riyad Mahrez, and approaching the last minute of normal time, it appeared City were heading comfortably to the final, where they would have met Liverpool.
-However two goals in a minute from Madrid's substitute striker Rodrygo sent the game into extra time; and another penalty from Benzema five minutes later proved to be the winner as City were defeated 1–3 (5–6 on aggregate).
-Despite the heartbreaking defeat, City retained the third place in the UEFA rankings.
+In the round of 16 they earnt a commanding first leg lead in their tie against Sporting Lisbon, beating the Portuguese champions 5–0 away including two goals from Bernardo Silva. before wrapping up the victory with a 0–0 draw at home.
+In the quarter-final a 1–0 victory in the first leg at home gave City a slight advantage against Atlético Madrid as they headed to Madrid.
+A 0–0 draw then ensured City progressed to the semi-finals.
+There, City beat Real Madrid 4–3 i to take a slender advantage to the Bernabéu.
+City scored in under two minutes as Kevin De Bruyne finished the fastest goal in European Cup semi-final history and had held a two-goal advantage on three occasions during the tie, but Real Madrid limited them to a 4–3 win with goals from Karim Benzema.
+City led the second leg 1–0 (5–3 on aggregate), from a 75th-minute goal from Riyad Mahrez, but two late goals in a minute from Madrid's substitute striker Rodrygo sent the game into extra time; and another penalty from Benzema five minutes later proved to be the winner as City were defeated 1–3 (5–6 on aggregate).
+D City retained the third place in the UEFA rankings.